 A proposal, in the sense of the word, is defined as the action of providing statements in order to be considered.
 Such definition is equated into its business sense, a Business Proposal, which is defined as a written offer of a business entity’s goods or services to prospective clients.
+You may also see Proposal Samples.

 Business Project Proposal Template